Shhsvri/BIOF045-NGS_Analysis/Day2_DNAseq/lessons/01_alignment.md

 ### 1.4 Sorting your alignment bam file

 The next step is to sort all the aligned records by their chromosomal location.
-There are a variety of tools for this task and they all do the same task.
-Some are faster than others. sambamba is very fast.
+There are a variety of tools for this task and they all perform the same task.
+Some are faster than others.
+We will use `sambamba` which is very fast and generates all the needed downstream files.

 ```bash
 $ sambamba sort 08008.bam
 ```

-This will generated the sorted bam file in the same directory.
+This will generate the sorted bam file in the same directory.

 **Exercise**

-- How much smaller is that BAM file compared with the SAM?
+1. How much smaller is that BAM file compared with the SAM?
-- How does the size of the sorted BAM file compare with our unsorted BAM file?
+2. How does the size of the sorted BAM file compare with our unsorted BAM file?

 ### 1.5 Marking duplicates